 SettingDefaultDescription

-Gender not required Off Toggle to hide the gender field from the input page and report.
-Useful if gender is not a relevant factor in your assessment protocol.
+Gender not required Off Toggle to hide the gender field from the input page and report for privacy purposes.
+This setting does not affect calculations — gender has no influence on the NIOSH score.

 Hide operator name Off Toggle to conceal the worker's name.
 Helpful for privacy-focused assessments or when anonymity is desired in exported reports.